China's top diplomat visits Myanmar amid opposition protest | Headlines

 China's top diplomat on Saturday arrived on his first visit to Myanmar since the military seized power last year to attend a regional meeting that the government said was a recognition of its legitimacy and opponents protested as a violation of peace efforts.

 He said the ministers will sign memorandums of understanding and contracts.
 He did not elaborate.
 It's unclear whether Wang would meet Senior Gen. Min Aung Hlaing, the head of the military government.
-Myanmar's military seized power from the elected government of Aung San Suu Kyi on Feb.
-1, 2021.
-It was quickly met by nonviolent nationwide demonstrations and triggered armed resistance that some U.N. experts now characterize as civil war.
+Myanmar's military seized power from the elected government of Aung San Suu Kyi on February 1, 2021.
+It was quickly met by nonviolent nationwide demonstrations and triggered armed resistance that some UN experts now characterize as a civil war.

 According to a detailed list compiled by the Assistance Association for Political Prisoners, 2,053 civilians have died in the crackdown on the resistance movement.
 Wang last visited Myanmar to meet with Suu Kyi just three weeks before the military ousted her.